epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

   <br><em>Figure 33.
 Mean OOF R² under random vs spatial block cross-validation across feature sets.</em>
 </p>

+In the next figure, we demonstrate the average relative coordinate leakage gap (%) between random and spatial block cross-validation (log-scaled).
+Larger gaps indicate a greater susceptibility to overfitting on brain-region-specific plaque accumulation patterns.

 <p align="center">
   <!-- This was obtained with plot_mean_relative_gap_with_extremes in results.ipynb -->
   <img src="src/data/figures/relative_variance_gap.png" width="480">
   <br><em>Figure 34.
 Mean relative leakage gap (%) between random and spatial block cross-validation (log-scaled).</em>
 </p>

-Having established that spatial context matters-and that its impact is highly gene-dependent-we next introduce a non-linear interaction between plaque distance and the local transcriptional context of surrounding PIGs.
-Specifically, we define the **neighbor signature** (or **signature** for short) as the average expression level of “Other PIGs” in the neighborhood, and we examine average target expression across joint bins of distance and signature.
-Distance is discretized into five bins (D1–D5 from closest to farthest), and the signature is discretized into five bins (S1–S5 from lowest to highest).
-Across these distance/signature groups, expression varies substantially, indicating that meaningful information is encoded jointly in proximity to plaques and local neighborhood state for essentially all genes-except *Cxcl10*, where extreme zero inflation limits interpretability.
-This motivates an interaction-aware formulation: by inspecting per-gene distance–signature interaction maps (log1p-transformed and normalized per gene), we can distinguish smoothly varying gradients (consistent with gradual spatial structure) from localized peaks (suggesting gene-specific regimes in which neighborhood composition modulates distance-dependent effects).
+Next, we will explore a non-linear interaction between plaque distance and expression of other PIGs in neighboring cells.
+Namely, we define the **neighbor signature** (or **signature** for short) as the average expression level of "other PIGs" in the cell's neighborhood.
+We will examine average target PIG expression across joint bins of distance and signature.

+Distance is discretized into five bins (D1–D5 from closest to farthest from plaque), and the signature is also discretized into five bins (S1–S5 from lowest to highest mean expression of other PIGs).
+Across these distance/signature groups, target PIG expression varies substantially.
+This indicates that meaningful information is encoded jointly in proximity to plaques and local neighborhood state.
+This observation holds true for all PIGs except *Cxcl10*, where extreme zero inflation breaks this visual trend.

+Overall, the per-gene distance–signature interaction maps reveal smoothly varying gradients.
+The expression level is highest in localized peaks around plaques and maximal signature neighborhoods and decays elsewhere.
+In other words, the cell's neighborhood modulated the effect of distance to plaque on the target PIG expression.

 <p align="center">
   <!-- This was obtained with plot_dist_signature_heatmaps_grid in results.ipynb -->